BrokenEagle/PythonScripts/README.txt

     b. checkpixivimages.py - Organizes a collection of images downloaded from Pixiv.

-    c. watchdog.py          Monitors a Python program and restarts as needed
+    c. watchdog.py -        Monitors a Python program and restarts as needed

+    d. userreport.py -      Collects and outputs various data from Danbooru

+4. Module directories

+    a. report - A code repository that handles configuration for each of the various controllers from Danbooru and the associated reports for each one.

-4. Other Files
+5. Other Files

     a.
 Installation files